You’d like to look your best but aren’t sure how to avoid a breakout.

 It unclogs pores so that they aren’t stretched with gunk.

 But as we age, our pores tend to enlarge simply because our skin isn’t as firm as it used to be.

-And that’s why you might find that foundation and concealer for large pores have anti-aging benefits, too.
+And that’s why you might find that foundation for large pores have anti-aging benefits, too.

 You’re likely to find makeup with antioxidants like Vitamin E, Vitamin C, and green tea.

 These fight premature aging and promote healthy skin.

 You don’t have to be over thirty to profit from one.